Date of Last Update

 UAS Student Membership: The Student Senate selects five members, including the Student Senate President and four representatives, one of which shall be a graduate student, in accordance with written Student Senate constitution and bylaws.
 Student members serve one-year terms.

-UAS Administrative Membership: The Provost and designees, and the Deans (of any rank) are members exofficio, non-voting.
+UAS Administrative Membership: The Provost and designees, and the Deans (of any rank) are members ex-officio, non-voting.

 The Executive Committee of the Senate (ECS) serves as the clearing house for matters to be presented to the UAS.
 Such matters are discussed by ECS before its recommendations are made to the Senate.
-ECS membership consists of faculty senators from academic colleges and the library, the Student Senate President or designee, and the Provost and designees, ex officio, non-voting.
+ECS membership consists of faculty senators from academic colleges and the University Libraries, the Student Senate President or designee, and the Provost and designees, ex officio, non-voting.

-ECS Faculty Membership: Faculty membership of the ECS consists of seven members from the College of Liberal Arts and Sciences, two from the Seidman College of Business, one from each of the remaining Colleges, and one from the University libraries.
+ECS Faculty Membership: Faculty membership of the ECS consists of seven members from the College of Liberal Arts and Sciences, two from the Seidman College of Business, one from each of the remaining Colleges, and one from the University Libraries.
 The term of office is three years beginning at the end of the winter semester.
 ECS members will also serve as UAS senators for their elected term.
 Terms of those from colleges with two or more members are staggered.

 ECS Administration Membership: The Provost and designees are members ex officio, non-voting.